akshita-2002/SQL/sqlNotes.md

 Exec sp_helptext GetActorsWithMultipleRoles
 ```

-# MONGO DB
+# INDEXING
-- insertion is slow
+- in mongoDb insertion is slow
-- retrieval is fast
+- in mongoDB retrieval is fast
 - Social media apps are read heavy
 - indexing - by default sql gives indexing , does grouping
 - indexing creates a tree